Skip to the main content.

 As for skills, when you choose a co-founder, you should be sure they have skills that complement yours.
 For example, if your skills focus more on product and delivery, you’ll need someone that's good with money.

 Your skills should combine to make an effective team, and it’s important to outline roles and responsibilities early on in the partnership.
-That's a key part of our Agile Partnerships framework.
+That's a key part of our Agile Partnerships framework - or what we affectionately call a 'co-founder prenup'.

 And while skills and trust are undoubtedly very important, you shouldn’t overlook passion.